Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ### Intolerance

 I cannot tolerate repetition, inefficiency, and disorder.

 Whenever I find myself repeating a task for more than three times, I will start exploring the automated solutions.
+For example, when holding the tournament, I generated the certificates of participation for over 100 debaters by Python.
+I am always open to new technology to increase the efficiency.

 Wasting time is painful for me.
 If I begin to await the end of something, I will question myself whether I am doing the meaningful things.

 I meticulously organize the materials I am responsible for, in club operations, company management processes, or coding.

 Driven by my intolerance, I strive to transform repetitive, inefficient, and chaotic tasks into processes that are streamlined, standardized, and automated.

 ### How to explain it to you